 How to make Pasta with Creamy Blush Sauce

-A few things to know when you make this Pasta with Creamy Blush Sauce:
+A few things to remember when you make this Pasta with Creamy Blush Sauce:

 - This recipe finishes with a little bit of heat from crushed red pepper.
 You wouldn’t believe how much heat you get from just a quarter teaspoon of crushed red pepper!
-If you prefer less, use only 1/8 of a teaspoon, or you can leave it out completely.
+If you prefer less heat, use only 1/8 of a teaspoon, or you can leave it out completely.

 - You can use all heavy cream or all half-and-half in this recipe.
 If you use all heavy cream, use reserved pasta water to thin out the sauce to your liking.
 If you use all half-and-half, be sure to simmer the sauce 10-15 minutes longer to allow it to thicken.

-- When choosing a white wine for the sauce, go for a dry variety like Sauvignon Blanc or Pinot Grigio.
+- When choosing a white wine for this delicate tomato-cream sauce, go for a dry variety like Sauvignon Blanc or Pinot Grigio.
 Avoid wines like Riesling and Viognier.

 For more pasta recipes, try these: